 The Scottish National war Memorial is housed in a converted barrack block that sits on the north side of Crown Square.
 It stands where St Mary’s Church once stood which was rebuilt in 1366, converted into an armoury in 1540 and finally demolished in 1755.
 It was then that it was made into a barracks, reusing the old masonry and stonework.
 The idea for a Scottish National War Memorial was put forward in 1917, construction began in 1923 and was formally opened in 1927.
 The stone structure is decorated with stone gargoyles and sculptures and gargoyles.

 Today Edinburgh Castle is owned by the Scottish Government and is administered by Historic Scotland, although the army still remains responsible for parts of it.
 For those people who love to explore old stone buildings and see some fantastic stonework worked on by some of the finest artisan craftsman, then Edinburgh Castle is well worth a visit.

-Did you know that Morningside Masonry are one of the leading stonemasons in Edinburgh?
+Did you know that Edinburgh and Lothians Stonemasons are one of the leading stonemasons in Edinburgh?
 If you need some stonework restoring, get in touch with us today.
 We also provide lime pointing, Church stone repairs, chimney repairs and wall repairs.

 Why Choose Us:

 - We have over 30 years hands-on experience as stonemasons